Safeguarding Airports and the Communities Around Them

 In the interest of safety and public amenity, development needs to be carefully managed in the vicinity of airport operations.
 However, there is also a need for airports to be easily accessible to population centres and for developments to be undertaken in a way that is compatible with airport operations, both now and into the future.

-This page includes information about the National Airports Safeguarding Framework, land use planning, protection of airspace and the review of Australia Standard 2021.
+This page includes information about the National Airports Safeguarding Framework, land use planning and protection of airspace.

 Land use planning around airports is primarily the responsibility of local governments under guidance from state and territory planning law and policy.
 Effective land use planning is important in minimising incompatible activities which can occur in the vicinity of airports.